Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 5. Does NOT apply to TANGIBLE property physically situated OUTSIDE the territorial limits of the taxing power.

-The CIVIL context is the only audience for the Internal Revenue Code.
-Because it depends on Domicile, it can apply only to “PERSONS” domiciled therein.
+The CIVIL context is the only audience for obligations found in the Internal Revenue Code.
+Because it depends on Domicile, it can apply only to CIVIL “PERSONS” either:

-A corporation is not physical.
-It is a fiction of law that has not geography, but it can still have a corporate headquarters which the courts call a SITUS.
+A corporation, in turn, is not physical but virtual.
+It is a fiction of law that has no geography, but it can still have a geographical corporate headquarters which the courts call a SITUS.
 The SITUS of a corporation is the effective DOMICILE of the corporation for the purposes of determining taxation mainly of INTANGIBLE property.
 TANGIBLE property is always taxed at the geographical location that it is physically located.
 This situation was described by the U.S. Supreme Court as follows:

 “Since the corporate personality is a fiction, although a fiction intended to be acted upon as though it were a fact, Klein v.
 Board of Supervisors, 282 U.S. 19, 24, it is clear that unlike an individual its “presence” without, as well as within, the state of its origin can be manifested only by activities carried on in its behalf by those who are authorized to act [AGENTS and OFFICERS such as “taxpayers” and “persons”] for it.
 To say that the corporation is so far “present” there as to satisfy due process requirements, for purposes of taxation or the maintenance of suits against it in the courts of the state, is to beg the question to be decided.
 For the terms “present” or “presence” are used merely to symbolize those activities of the corporation’s agent [OFFICER] within the state which courts will deem to be sufficient to satisfy the demands of due process.
 L. Hand, J., in Hutchinson v.
 Chase & Gilbert, 45 F.2d 139, 141.
 Those demands may be met by such contacts [or FRANCHISES, which are ALSO contracts] of the corporation with the state of the forum as make it reasonable, in the context of our federal system of government, to require the corporation to defend the particular suit which is brought there.
 An “estimate of the inconveniences” which would result to the corporation from a trial away from its “home” or principal place of business [tax home, 26 C.F.R. §301.7701(b)-2(c)] is relevant in this connection.
 Hutchinson v.
 Chase & Gilbert, supra, 141.”